dylan-lang/opendylan/documentation/library-reference/source/common-dylan/transcendentals.rst

    :description:

-     Returns the integer base two logarithm of ``x``, that is the greatest integer less than or equal to the exact base two logarithm of ``x``.
+     Returns the integer base two logarithm of ``x``, that is, the greatest integer less than or equal to the exact base two logarithm of ``x``.

    :seealso: